23 players who re-signed for former clubs: Alves, Henry, Pogba, Drogba…

 It would probably have been slightly more romantic if he hadn’t left after a season to move to the Chinese Super League for an astronomical salary in what he himself described as a “vacation”.

-Still, he’s back at Boca for a third time now.
+Still, he went back for a third go.
 In the words of Diego Maradona: “He filled Santa’s sack with dollars and now he has returned to Boca.”

 A true love story.